-A package of measures intended to improve compliance with the NMW and the NLW include:
+A package of measures was introduced back in 2015 with the aim of improving employers’ compliance with the NMW and the NLW.

-- Doubling the penalties for non-payment.
-From April 2016, penalties increased from 100% of arrears to 200% of arrears (halved if employers pay within 14 days).
+- Penalties increased from 100% of arrears to 200% of arrears (halved if employers pay within 14 days).
 The maximum penalty of £20,000 per worker remains unchanged.

-- Increasing the budget for enforcement of the NMW and NLW in 2016.
+- Increasing the budget for enforcement of the NMW and NLW.

-a new HMRC team was created in 2016, dedicated to pursuing the most serious cases of employers deliberately not paying the NMW and NLW.
-They have powers including the imposition of penalties, referring cases for criminal prosecution and naming and shaming the worst-offending employers.
-HMRC’s current approach is to target the high-risk areas for non-payment of the NMW, which are currently the social care, hairdressing and retail sectors.
+A dedicated HMRC team now pursues the most serious cases of employers deliberately not paying the NMW and NLW.
+The HMRC team can impose fines, refer cases for criminal prosecution and, of course, name and shame worst-offending employers.
+HMRC’s current approach is to target the high-risk areas for non-payment of the NMW, which are currently the social care, hairdressing, retail and franchising sectors.

-- The introduction of a new penalty of disqualification from being a Company Director for up to 15 years for the non-payment of the NMW and the NLW.
+- Individual employers can be disqualified from being a Company Director for up to 15 years for the non-payment of the NMW and the NLW.